Programs for Adults

 Register online at https://prl-web.ci.westminster.co.us/scripts/webtrac.wsc/wbsplash.html?wbp=1.
 Search for program # 612927-A

 1st Tuesday of each month, 6:30-8 p.m., College Hill

 Feb.
 2, March 1, April 5, May 3

 Whether you aspire to writing novels, memoirs or poetry, join other authors and wannabe authors for lively writing discussions.
 Topic like writer's block, characterization, effective editing and how to get published are sure to inspire you.

 2nd Tuesday of each month, 6-7:30 p.m., College Hill

 Feb.
 9, March 8, April 12, May 10, June 14

 This group defines speculative fiction as 'a literary genre encompassing any fiction with supernatural, fantastical, historical, futuristic, or other mind-bending creative elements.'
 Each month you'll write for 45 minutes and then participate in a themed discussion on writing related topics.
 All short story writers and novelists specializing in speculative fiction are welcome.
 This group is facilitated by Fiction Unbound (http://www.fictionunbound.com/contact/).
 Call 303-658-2604 to register.
 For questions about the group, contact Fiction Unbound.

 What Do I Read Next?

-Join the library staff as they share their favorite book, audio, and DVD choices.
+So many books, so little time… Join the library team as they share their favorite book, audiobook, and DVD choices.
+Ages: 18+.